Code-Institute-Submissions/denisklopotan-green-kitchen_NovResub2/TESTING.md

 ### JavaScript

-No errors were found when passing through Jshint
+No errors were found when passing through Jshint, 2 version warnigs are shown.

 ### Python

 ### Lighthouse

+Lighthouse scores

 ## Browser Testing

 ## Device Testing

 ## Manual Testing

 Website was manually tested for all CRUD operations and user actions.
 Navigating trough the website, opening links, filling contact form, login / register / logout functions all work properly

 ## Unit Testing

 ## Bugs

+Media links or icons are currently just decorative, will add links in the future.